sirius-ms/sirius-client-openAPI/joss/paper.md

 The API separates the data persistence layer from the data access layer, which permits modifications to core SIRIUS functionality without invalidating existing project data structures.
-This architectural decision ensures forward compatibility for future SIRIUS updates, addressing the compatibility limitations encountered during the transition from SIRIUS version 5 to version 6.
+This architectural decision ensures forward compatibility for future SIRIUS updates, addressing the compatibility limitations encountered during the transition from SIRIUS version 5 to 6.

 ### Platform-agnostic integration capabilities